microsoft/rnx-kit/text/0002-react-native-standard-api.md

   id2(Turbo/native module)-->id3(Platform API/\nCommunity module);
 ```

-- **Web APIs:** On the surface, there are little to no differences from normal
+- **Web APIs:** On the surface, there are little to no differences from typical
   web code.

 - **JS shim:** This is a thin layer for marshalling web API calls to native